 Investing in the stock market

 The DIY route is to choose the companies yourself; you do the research and make up your own mind on the green or ethical credentials of the company, and when to buy and sell.
-You can trade direct in stocks and bonds or use share trading platforms to simplify the process.
-Here’s a comparison of different UK trading platforms.
-Brokerchooser compares Europe-wide platforms.
+Like in any other sector of the market, individual shares can rocket or plummet, so you need to know what you’re doing and invest according to your risk appetite.

 - Screening out worst offenders – particularly polluting companies, or sectors like arm trading and animal testing.